philwonski/TW5-Serverless-Form-Submission/README.md

 ## The Form

-You can see the form in the `output/index.html` file.
+You can see the form in the `output/index.html` file by clicking [here](https://philwonski.github.io/TW5-Serverless-Form-Submission/output/).
 It's just a basic form with a bit of conditional logic.

 You can edit the form by modifying the tiddlers in the `tiddlers` folder directly.
 Alternatively, launch the wiki locally from the working directory with: